Posted in Podcast on April 1, 2019

 You can upload PDF files from your laptop, or import them from Dropbox and Google Drive.

 Once they’ve been uploaded to your Xodo account, you can start editing them.
 Since changes are synchronized with a remote server, you can continue reading, editing and annotating the same files from any device.

 The only downside of Xodo is that it only supports PDF.
 So if I have an ebook in another format like .epub, I just convert it to PDF.

 In addition to Xodo, I generally also use a note taking app like Google Keep or Evernote.
 It’s for taking notes in the form of bullet points.

 That’s my productivity hack for today.
 Use technology to take advantage of the free time that you have in the day to read and learn.
 You don’t need to wait until you’re sitting in front of your computer or until you have the whole day free.

 If you have any other tip or preferred way to read and annotate PDF books, I’d love to know.
-Please share it through comments on pentester.land/podcasts so that everyone can benefit from it.
+Please share it by commenting on this Twitter post so that everyone can benefit from it.

 As a bonus, I have a short and sweet programmer joke:

 A programmer was arrested for writing unreadable code He refused to comment

 Thanks for listening to The Bug Hunter podcast by PentesterLand.
 If you like what you just heard, please share with your friends and colleagues, like, subscribe and comment.